bitcraze/bitcraze-website/src/about/jobs.md

 and more towards B2B.

 #### Production and supply chain
-If there's one thing we've learned over the years is that production never just rolls on and works.
+If there's one thing we've learned over the years is that production never "just works".
 We manufacture a lot of products and we have more coming.
 Making sure things are ready in time for the right price and shipped to the right place takes a lot of work.